 As ENDE Ceramics Studio – active with design and manufacturing of modern pottery.
 ENDE projects are everyday objects that combine functionality, form and high-end material.
 Products designed by Natalia Gruszecka are characterized by an unexpected mix of modern form, elegant details and humoresque elements.

 We also have space for young, independent artists who find their place in contemporary world and make effective use of their access to global education and markets.
 Designers and craftsmen study in the best schools of England, which is still a Mekka of the European porcelain, or the Netherlands and other places.
-Objects by Aoomi, Krafla and Fenek available in our gallery can be bought also in Amsterdam or Copenhagen.
+Objects by Aoomi, Krafla, Hadaki, Lutumursi available in our gallery can be bought also in Amsterdam, Copenhagen and Berlin.

 Polish design is increasingly recognised in the world.
 Our artists are present in all important exhibitions.
 Only in 2017 we received 13 Red Dot Design Award Oscars.
 Our artists regularly participate in Salone del Mobile in Milan and in Tokyo Design Week.
 An important event was 2015 Expo Exhibition in Milan, with the presentation of La Tavola Polacca – The Polish Table.
 In Porcelanowa we present almost all objects presented in these exhibitions that entered manufacturing stage.